GROWING GOOD FOOD FOR OUR COMMUNITY

 In order to control the weeds, we use a combination of mechanical cultivation and hand weeding.
 We strive to be good stewards of the land by maintaining and enhancing soil and water quality through our sustainable farming practices.

-Our produce can be found at some of the best restaurants and local stores in the Greenville area.
-If you want to ensure you’re getting your fair share of fresh vegetables you can sign up for our CSA.
-You will receive a box full of fresh vegetables every week of the growing season that can be picked-up at one of four convenient locations.
+Our produce can be found at some of the best restaurants and local stores in Greenville, Charleston, Charlotte and beyond.
+If you want to ensure you’re getting your fair share of fresh vegetables you can sign up for our Farm Box program.
+You will receive a box full of fresh vegetables every week of the growing season that can be picked-up in Clinton or Laurens.

 Margie was five when she planted her first tomato, and she was hooked.
 Whether it was growing food for her small family or a student body of 250 high school students, she has been farming in some form or fashion her entire adult life.